The Householder: Production

-An interesting feature of this film was the use of background music which included Hindi/Urdu songs such as "Chahe koi mujhe junglee kahe" (singer Mohammed Rafi from the movie Junglee (1961 film)),"Jiya ho Jiya kuch bol do" (Lata Mangeshkar from the movie Jab Pyar Kisi Se Hota Hai, 1961) and also movement IV from Symphony No. 9 (Beethoven); with only one on screen spiritual song (bhajan) "Ram dar se jab paeyo".
+An interesting feature of this film was the use of background music which included Hindi/Urdu songs such as "Chahe koi mujhe junglee kahe" (singer Mohammed Rafi from the film Junglee), "Jiya ho Jiya kuch bol do" (Lata Mangeshkar from the film Jab Pyar Kisi Se Hota Hai, 1961) and also movement IV from Symphony No. 9 (Beethoven), with only one on screen spiritual song (bhajan) "Ram dar se jab paeyo".
 This went against the traditional structure of contemporary Hindi films being by and large musicals featuring playback singing.